Avalanche Refresher Course 1-Day

 Skills to be covered include, but are not limited, to:

-- Reinforcing observational skills, including stability assessment and route selection
+- Reinforcing observational skills, including snowpack structure assessment

-- Building effective travel protocols, including a review of the AIARE Risk Management Framework (prepare, plan, ride, debrief)
+- Building effective travel techniques, including a review of the AIARE Risk Management Framework

 - Managing human factors, including decision making and risk management in a group setting